enactjs/samples/pattern-routable-panels/README.md

 ## Routable panel pattern

-A sample panel Enact application that shows off how to use Routable, Routes and Panels
+A sample Enact application that shows off how to use Routable, Routes and Panels

 Run `npm install` then `npm run serve` to have the app running on [http://localhost:8080](http://localhost:8080), where you can view it in your browser.